I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 Our total number of handshakes is therefore 3 + 2 + 1 = 6.

 - The first person shakes hands with everybody in the room except for himself.
-His total number of handshakes is therefore 1 lower than the total number of people.
+His total number of handshakes is, therefore, one lower than the total number of people.

-- The second person has now shaken hands with the first person, but still needs to shake hands with everybody else.
-The number of people left is therefore 2 lower than the total number of people in the room.
+- The second person has now shaken hands with the first person but still needs to shake hands with everybody else.
+The number of people left is, therefore, two lower than the total number of people in the room.

 - This continues with each person having one less handshake to make until we get to the penultimate person, who only has to shake hands with the last person.

 Using this logic, we get the numbers of handshakes shown in the table below.